The organelle proteome

 Subcellular localization of proteins

-Several approaches for systematic analysis of protein localization have been described.
-The first major approach is organelle fractionation and quantitative mass-spectrometry, which can allow identification of the subcellular location of proteins by comparing their distribution profiles across the fractions with known organelle markers (Park S et al. (2011); Christoforou A et al. (2016); Itzhak DN et al. (2016)).
-The second major approach is to use protein-protein interaction studies to deduce the local spatial proteome of proteins.
+There are several approaches for systematic analysis of protein localization at the subcellular level.
+The first major approach is organelle fractionation and quantitative mass-spectrometry, which allows identification of the subcellular location of proteins by comparing their distribution profiles across the fractions with known organelle markers (Park S et al. (2011); Christoforou A et al. (2016); Itzhak DN et al. (2016)).
+The second major approach is to use protein-protein interaction to deduce the local spatial proteome of proteins.
 In this case, affinity purification or enzyme-mediated proximity-labelling is used to deduce unknown protein subcellular locations from interaction networks overlayed with known subcellular locazations (Itzhak DN et al. (2016); Roux KJ et al. (2012); Lee SY et al. (2016)).
 The third major approach is imaging-based methods, which enable the exploration of subcellular distribution of proteins in situ in single cells.
-These approaches are complemental, but imaging-based subcular profiling has the advantage of effectively identifying single-cell variability and multi-organelle localization.
+These approaches are complemental, but imaging-based subcellular profiling has the advantage of effectively identifying single-cell variability and multi-organelle localization.
 Imaging based approaches can be performed using tagged recombinant proteins (Huh WK et al. (2003); Simpson JC et al. (2000); Stadler C et al. (2013)) or affinity reagents, such as antibodies.

-The subcellular reso employs an immunofluorescence (IF) based approach combined with confocal microscopy to enable high-resolution investigation of the spatial distribution of proteins in fixed cells (Thul PJ et al. (2017); Stadler C et al. (2013); Barbe L et al. (2008); Stadler C et al. (2010); Fagerberg L et al. (2011)).
+The subcellular resource employs an immunofluorescence (IF)-based approach combined with confocal microscopy to enable high-resolution investigation of the spatial distribution of proteins in cells (Thul PJ et al. (2017); Stadler C et al. (2013); Barbe L et al. (2008); Stadler C et al. (2010); Fagerberg L et al. (2011)).
 With the diffraction-limited resolution of about 200 nm, a confocal image gives detailed insights into organization at the subcullar level.
-The spatial distribution of the protein is investigated using indirect IF in up to three cell lines, usually comprised of U-2 OS and two additional cell lines selected based on mRNA expression of the corresponding gene, using a panel of 41 human cell lines.
-Some proteins have also been mapped in ciliated cell lines and/or in human sperm cells.
+The spatial distribution of each protein is investigated using indirect IF in up to three cell lines, usually comprised of U2 OS and two additional cell lines selected based on mRNA expression of the corresponding gene, using a panel of 42 human cell lines.
+Some proteins have also been mapped in ciliated cell lines, iPSCs and/or in human sperm cells.
 The protein of interest is visualized in green, while reference markers for microtubules (red), endoplasmic reticulum (yellow) and nucleus (blue) are used to outline the cell and the nucleus.
 From small dots like nuclear bodies, to larger structures such as the nucleoplasm, the distinct patterns in the images together with the reference markers make it possible to precisely determine the spatial distribution of a protein within the cell.
 The localization of each protein is assigned to one or more of 49 organelles and subcellular structures (Figure 1).

 Nucleoplasm